 The AMR Global Governance Structure

 Following the IACG recommendations, a fledgling governance structure has been slowly emerging at the global level.
-The current global AMR governance structure comprises mainly the Tripartite agencies – WHO, FAO, OIE – along with recent involvement of UN Environment Programme (UNEP).
-However ,this structure neglects other international and UN agencies, such as the UN Development Programme (UNDP), the UN Children’s Fund (UNICEF), and the World Bank which have a stake in the multisectoral issue of AMR containment and can provide technical and financial resources, a better align on and mobilize actions through wider global development agenda.
+The current global AMR governance structure comprises mainly the Quadripartite agencies – WHO, FAO, WOAH (founded as OIE), and with recent involvement of UN Environment Programme (UNEP)–.
+However, this structure neglects other international and UN agencies, such as the UN Development Programme (UNDP), the UN Children’s Fund (UNICEF), and the World Bank which have a stake in the multi-sectoral issue of AMR containment and can provide technical and financial resources, a better align on and mobilize actions through wider global development agenda.

 While the proposed global governance structure continues to unfold, ReAct had recommended that all three parts of the governance mechanism be established together, to make sure lines of accountability were clear and that all parts can be synergized into a larger whole.
 The creation of the GLG was a welcome step, but it remains captive to the Tripartite agencies.
 The GAP-AMR Comprehensive Review also pointed out that :